 Spinal canal stenosis refers to the narrowing of the spinal canal, creating compression on the spinal cord or nerve roots.
 This constriction often triggers discomfort, pain, and limitations in mobility.
 It is commonly caused by aging, degenerative changes, or spinal injuries.

-The primary symptoms of spinal canal stenosis include back or neck pain, weakness, numbness, tingling sensations, and potential difficulties with coordination and mobility.
+The primary symptoms of spinal canal stenosis include neck or back pain, weakness, numbness, tingling sensations, and potential difficulties with coordination and mobility.
 In severe cases, it might lead to bladder or bowel control issues.

 Diagnosing spinal canal stenosis typically involves a comprehensive physical examination, medical history review, and potentially advanced imaging tests like an MRI or CT scan.
 Accurate diagnosis is crucial for developing an effective treatment plan.